 Ah, Halloween.
 The one day a year it’s socially acceptable to panhandle for free candy while dressed up as a Disney princess.

-But even though it’s a holiday whose main event is begging for free stuff, it turns out you can spend a good chunk of change (try $7.4 billion!) on Halloween festivities, from high-end costumes to pricey decorations.
+But even though it’s a holiday whose main event is begging for free stuff, it turns out you can spend a good chunk of change (try $7.4 billion!) on Halloween festivities, from high-end costumes to pricy decorations.

 But have no fear this Halloween — at least not for your wallet.
 Here are 13 great ways to save money this Halloween.